 In history the river was travelled by First Nations, explorers, fur-traders, missionaries, and adventurers.
 It is a site for boating adventurers today.

 The River passes through the Dehcho Region, by the communities of Fort Providence, Jean Marie River, Fort Simpson and Wrigley.
-The river continues through the Sahtu region where you can visit the communities of Tulita, Norman Wells, and Fort Good Hope and the communities of Tsiigehtchic, and Inuvik in the Gwich’in Region.
+The river continues through the Sahtu region where you can visit the communities of Tulita, Norman Wells, and Fort Good Hope.
+Also the communities of Tsiigehtchic, and Inuvik in the Gwich’in Region.
 From there you can continue through the Inuvialuit Region to the Arctic Ocean and Tuktoyaktuk.

 The river is some 1,700 kilometres long and flows north-northwest from Great Slave Lake into the Arctic Ocean.

 Great Slave Lake is the second-largest lake in the Northwest Territories after Great Bear Lake.
 It is the deepest lake in North America at 614 metres deep and it’s the ten-largest lake in the world.
 It’s 469 kilometres long, 203 kilometres wide and covers and area of 27,200 kilometres squared.

 Towns situated on the lake include Yellowknife, Hay River, Behchokǫ̀, Fort Resolution, Łutselk’e, Hay River Reserve, Dettah, and Ndilǫ.
 The only community in the East Arm is Łutselk’e, a hamlet of about 350 people.
 They are largely Chipewyan Indigenous peoples of the Dene Nation.
 As well as the now abandoned winter camp/Hudson’s Bay Company post, Fort Reliance.
 Along the south shore, east of Hay River is the abandoned Pine Point Mine and the company town of Pine Point.